How the Story Came to Be

 Alana McCarthy is an award winning illustrator, letterer, and designer from Toronto have worked with clients ranging from Disney/Pixar, Nickelodeon, The Wall Street Journal, Taco Bell, Cadbury, Coca Cola, Scholastic, and Penguin Books.
 Her work has been recognized by Communication Arts, American Illustration, and HOW Magazine.
 Her vibrant style and creative collaboration has helped make this Strum and The Wild Turkeys a special keepsake along with an even more beautiful story.

 |Avi and Barry Glina are the brothers who own the ranch in the Kawartha Region of Ontario where the scenario that inspired this book took place.
 The map inside the book was also inspired by this space.
 “We are overjoyed to have this real-life event evolve into an imaginative and beautifully illustrated tale of friendship, teamwork and belonging.”|

-Stacie Goldin is the Social Media and Community Manager as well as an Educational Consultant working on the team.
+Stacie Goldin is the Social Media lead on the team.
 She was a classroom teacher and worked at Ontario’s Educational Broadcaster (TVOKids) as the in-house Educational Consultant.
 Stacie now runs her own freelance educational consulting company working on kids shows for Corus, Nelvana, Industrial Brothers Disney Jr., and more.